ThePaavero/quick-upload/README.md

 - Clone or download the repo.
 - `npm i && npm run build`
-- Install globally so you can use it anywhere: `npm install -g ./`
+- Install globally so you can use it anywhere: `cd quick-upload && npm install -g ./`

 ---